 Swap.com was originally started in 2004 by a company called Swaptree, but the service was acquired by Netcycler in August 2012.
 Netcycler is an international company based in Finland, Europe.
 Netcycler Inc. is the US subsidiary of Netcycler and is located near Chicago at

 Netcycler was founded in 2008 in Helsinki, Finland.
 It currently operates item swapping services in Finland, Germany, the United Kingdom and in the USA.
 The European services have been growing rapidly, and currently have more than 130 000 signed up users.
 Netcycler's US service has been available since late 2012, is growing rapidly, and is called the Valet Service.
 It initially focuses on kids' clothes, toys, kids' sporting equipment and kids' accessories.
 Books and DVD's for grown-ups can be traded as well.

-Netcycler's vision is to develop the Swap.com Valet Service to become the world's first consumer-to-consumer department store, letting users leverage more value from the things they already own and to acquire things they need very cost efficiently.
+Netcycler's vision is to develop Swap.com to become the world's first consumer-to-consumer department store, letting users leverage more value from the things they already own and to acquire things they need very cost efficiently.